Code-Institute-Submissions/Calories_Calculator/README.md

 <p>
 1. As a user I want to be able to get suggestions on workouts that take amount of calories to burn and time to spend into consideration.<br>
-2. As a user I want to be able to find where I can do outdoor workouts depending on running or outdoor-gym.
+2. As a user I want to be able to see in the local area good areas for running and outdoor training.
 </p>
 <br><br>